KennethEnevoldsen/name/README_outline.md

 To get started using this package install it using pip by running the following line in your terminal:

 ```
-pip install augmenty
+pip install name
 ```

-For more detailed instructions on installing see the [installation instructions](https://kennethenevoldsen.github.io/augmenty/installation).
+For more detailed instructions on installing see the [installation instructions](https://kennethenevoldsen.github.io/name/installation).

 ## A simple example
 The following shows a simple example of how you can quickly use this package to do what